hanwendong1/IntrotoID/content/3-ADDIE.md

 </html>

 In addition to performance analysis, <a href="https://www.devlinpeck.com/posts/analysis-instructional-design" target="_blank">other types of analysis</a> include:
-- Learner Analysis - What are the characteristics of the learners?
+- Learner Analysis – What are the characteristics of the learners?
 - Context analysis – In what kind of conditions will the learners be trained and acquire their new skills?
 - Gap analysis – what is the current and the desired state?
 - Task analysis – What knowledge and skills will the learners acquire?

 ## Design

+#### Learning taxonomies, Learning Objectives and Assessment

 After completing task analysis, instructional designers can begin writing learning objectives.
 To demonstrate that students have achieved the desired outcome, a <a href="https://bokcenter.harvard.edu/taxonomies-learning" target="_blank">taxonomy of learning</a> can be useful for defining the types of work that we want our students to do.
 Popular taxonomies include <a href="https://tips.uark.edu/using-blooms-taxonomy/" target="_blank">Bloom’s taxonomy</a> and David Merrill's <a href="https://www.instructionaldesign.org/theories/component-display/" target="_blank">Component Display Theory</a>.